Architecture and Flow Measures for Modernization and DevOps Pipelines

 - Develop a measurement framework consisting of measures at multiple levels of analysis for quantifying architectural attributes that affect the efficiency with which software components can flow through a DevOps pipeline and the effectiveness with which applications can be migrated to the cloud.

 - Validate and adjust both flow and architectural measurement frameworks and associated measures through use in an Agile/DevOps/Continuous Deployment environment.

 - Specify the measurement framework and associated measures in OMG metamodels for submission to the OMG standards approval process.

 - Develop guidelines for implementing the measurement framework.

-This project will begin in January 2021.
+This project began in January 2021.
 Initial project activities include: